xerolinux/XeroWiki/docs/distro.md

 ## Supported Filesystems

 Also, the currently supported **Filesystems** are, `ext4` and `xfs`.
-As of **June 2025** we have removed **BTRFS** from the choice of filesystems due to unforeseen issues with it failing to create volumes.
+We have removed **BTRFS** from the choice of filesystems due to unforeseen issues with it failing to create volumes.
 Might bring it back later on down the line.

 ## GUI Package Managers

 Additionally, I'd like to point out that no *GUI package managers* are included by default, as I believe in giving you the freedom to choose the one that suits your workflow best.
-Through the provided toolkit, you can select from **Octopi**, or **Bauh**.
+Through the provided toolkit, you can select from **Octopi**, **Bauh** or **Bazaar**.
 That said, I strongly advise against installing KDE's **Discover** if you're aiming for stability; it's notoriously troublesome.
 But, as always, the final decision is yours.

 ## Accessibility

-Starting with the **September** builds, we’re including [**Orca**](https://orca.gnome.org), an open-source screen reader for **GNOME** and other *AT-SPI-compliant* Linux desktops.
+We have included [**Orca**](https://orca.gnome.org), an open-source screen reader for *AT-SPI-compliant* Linux desktops.
 This helps users with visual impairments interact more easily with apps like GTK, LibreOffice, and web browsers.

 Orca uses speech synthesis engines such as *eSpeak-NG* and supports refreshable braille devices via BRLTTY.
 It offers features like screen magnification, focus tracking, customizable verbosity, and flexible keybindings.
 Users can also personalize Orca through scripting and profiles.